Norton 360: Version 5.0

-Version 5.0 was released in February 2011 and offers improved performance and virus detection.
-It also provides updated versions of SONAR (version 3) and System insight.
+Version 5.0 was released in February 2011 and offered improved performance and virus detection.
+It also provided updated versions of SONAR (version 3) and System insight.
 Download Insight now not only supports Internet Explorer and Firefox browsers only, but also supports the following clients: QQ (Chat), MSN Messenger (Chat), Limewire (P2P), MSN Explorer (Browser, E-mail & Chat), Opera (Browser), Outlook (E-mail), Thunderbird (E-mail), Windows Mail (E-mail), Chrome (Browser), BitTorrent (P2P), AOL (Browser), Yahoo Messenger (Chat), Safari (Browser), FileZilla (File Manager), Outlook Express (E-mail).

-It features a new and enhanced interface with more realistic icons and animations and it also includes Norton Widgets - a platform that integrates other Symantec online services directly in the UI.
-Also new for this version are Reputation scan, that gives the user clear insight of the loaded applications and files and the Safeweb for Facebook, which scans the links on the wall to verify their safety.
-Links to Norton Recovery Tools have been added in the scanner's interface and in the start menu folder to help in restoring a highly infected system.
-The backup and restore functionality has also been improved.
+It featured a new and enhanced interface with more realistic icons and animations and it also included Norton Widgets - a platform that integrates other Symantec online services directly in the UI.
+Also new for this version were Reputation scan, that gives the user clear insight of the loaded applications and files and the Safeweb for Facebook, which scanned the links on their Facebook "wall" (predecessor to Feed) to verify their safety.
+Links to Norton Recovery Tools were added in the scanner's interface and in the start menu folder to help in restoring a highly infected system.
+The backup and restore functionality was also improved.
 Passmark performance test 011 rated Norton 360 5.0 as the fastest and lightest all-in-one suite.

 Version 6.0

-Featured Metered Broadband modes, and easily remembers logins and other personal info while protecting against online identity theft.
+Version 6.0 featured Metered Broadband modes, and allowed users to store logins and other personal info while protecting against online identity theft.

-Version-Less (unofficially 7.0 or 2013) 20.0
+Versionless (unofficially 7.0 or 2013) 20.0

 This version of Norton was released on September 5, 2012, together with the newest Norton AntiVirus and Norton Internet Security products.
-It was described as Version-Less in Symantec's press release alluding to automatic updates that always keep the software to its latest version.
-There is no specific version reference anywhere in the description of the software.
-The software is compatible with Windows 8.
-This version of Norton 360 features enhancements in social networking protection, anti-scam capabilities, and stronger networking defenses.
+It was described as "versionless" in Symantec's press release alluding to automatic updates that always kept the software to its latest version.
+The software was compatible with Windows 8.
+This version of Norton 360 featured enhancements in social networking protection, anti-scam capabilities, and stronger networking defenses.
 Norton also introduced the extra tune up disk optimizer.

 Version 21 (2014)

 Version 21 of Norton's security suite was released on September 4, 2013, together with the newest Norton Antivirus and Norton Internet Security products.
 Norton 360 is an antivirus solution developed on SONAR technology, which claims to be able to detect any threat, block it, and remove it, thanks to three out of five layers of shields: Threat Monitoring, Threat Removal, and Network Defense, the last one dealing with online threats before they can actually reach the user's computer.
-Protection is also granted through analyzing the behavior of known menaces.
+Protection was also granted through analyzing the behavior of known menaces.

-Version 22 (2015)
+Rebranding to Norton Security (version 22 (2015))

-Version 22 was released on September 22, 2014.
-This release was marketed as Norton Security 2015, however Norton 360 users are able to update to v22, even when Norton is retiring the Norton 360 brand.
-The appearance of the software is identical to Norton Security 2015, except for the product name in the top-left corner.
+The Norton Security brand was launched with Version 22, on September 22, 2014.
+This release was marketed as Norton Security 2015, however Norton 360 users were able to update to v22.
+The appearance of the software was similar to Norton Security 2015, with the "Norton Security" brand in the top-left corner.